 The technology and data generated in this laboratory as well as the expertise of staff are being used by State transportation agencies to enhance the durability of highway materials and to reduce operating costs.
 The lab also assists Federal and State agencies in forensic investigations of premature highway failures.

-The Chemistry Laboratory is currently performing research in four principal areas associated with pavement materials: concrete durability, sustainability, bond performance of grout/repair materials, and quality assurance of asphalt binders.
+The Chemistry Laboratory is currently performing research into new test methods to determine the propensity of aggregates to form alkali silica reaction (ASR) gels if used in concrete.
 The fundamental information gained from the research is key to developing new testing standards and field procedures to evaluate the adequacy of the original paving materials and also ensure the optimal mechanical performance and durability of the final mix design.
 In particular, research is being conducted in the following areas:

 - Fundamental research into the mechanism of ASR with specific emphasis on the role of calcium and identifying important parameters for a reliable test method to predict reactivity of aggregates.

 - Develop test methods for the use of handheld XRF, FT-IR, and Raman spectrometers for the field analysis of highway materials.
-Methods under development are for the determination of silica in limestone aggregates and titanium dioxide pigment in thermoplastic road marking paints.
+Methods recently developed are for the determination of silica in limestone aggregates and titanium dioxide pigment in thermoplastic road marking paints.